zekenie/web-reducer/readme.md

   - some integration tests of access and auth
 - ran security & dependency updates
 - considering doing the FE in remix and hitting the express API from backend to backend

+## 4/1/22

+- Refresh tokens seem to be working ok
+- next up is probably publishing draft